weilogiclabs/OpenArchiver/docs/api/ingestion.md

 -   **Method:** `POST`
 -   **Path:** `/:id/sync`
 -   **Description:** Initiates the email import process for a given source.
 This is an asynchronous operation that enqueues a background job and immediately returns a response.
-The status of the source will be updated to `syncing`.
+The status of the source will be updated to `importing`.

 #### URL Parameters